-Superhero Speciation: Only played partially straight.
+- Superhero Speciation: Subverted.
 While each hero has a different thematic and different main powers, several powers overlap — there are several flyers, at least two characters with Super Toughness, and a couple with Super Strength.

 Maxima / Maximillia Leander

 "I miss the Air Force already."The commanding officer of the ARCSWAT squad the comic follows.
 Powerful, beautiful, and a vehement feminist, she serves as something of a straight man to Halo and some of the squad's other, wackier personalities — much to Maxima's regret.